layilin/SP23-33852/_excerpts/indigenous.md

 ## Indigeneity

-Long before the arrival of European imperial agents, the Caribbean was home for milennia to Amerindians who learned to use its vast natural resources.
-Indeed, the Caribbean itself draws its name from the Carib peoples.
+Long before the arrival of European colonists, the Caribbean was home for millennia to Amerindians.
+Indeed, the Caribbean draws its name from the Carib peoples.
 The Kalinago Caribs inhabited the Leeward and Windward Islands, while the Kalina Caribs resided in northern South America.
-The Arawaks, so named because of their language, also inhabited the Greater and Lesser Antilles and coastal South America, and as a result, the Caribs and Arawaks often clashed over territorial rights.
-Each of these groups relied upon and utilized the region's natural resources: cultivating crops for food and drink and learning which plants' shoots and juices could be used as medicine or wielded as poison.
+The Arawaks, so named because of their language, also inhabited the Greater and Lesser Antilles and coastal South America, and, as a result, the Caribs and Arawaks often clashed over territorial rights.
+In spite of their conflicts, all of these groups relied upon and utilized the region's natural resources: they cultivated crops for food and drink, and they learned which plants could be used as medicine or wielded as poison.

-Faced with the task of describing various plants and reporting their possible uses, Grainger credits Kalinago persons, whom he most often calls "Indians," with this knowledge in several passages primarily in Book I but also in Books III and IV of the poem.
-These references, although limited in number, demonstrate the depth of indigneous botanical and bodily knowledge, ranging from medicine to food and resistance to cataloguing.
-In some cases, such as his description of the part of the cane called the "arrow," named for its usage by indigenous persons, these applications are so crucial to recognizing and describing these plants (in this case, the part of the sugar cane that drops at a specific point in the maturation process) that they actually dictate the names that colonial planters and writers use to reference them.
-Yet at the same time, Grainger relegates almost all mentions of indigenous peoples and knowledge in *The Sugar-Cane* to footnotes.
+Faced with the task of describing various plants and reporting their possible uses, Grainger credits Kalinago persons, whom he most often calls "Indians," with this knowledge in several passages.
+These passages appear primarily in Book I, but there are also mentions in Books III and IV.
+These references, although limited in number, demonstrate the depth of indigenous botanical and ecological knowledge.
+At the same time, Grainger relegates most mentions of indigenous peoples and knowledge in *The Sugar-Cane* to footnotes.
 Additionally, he appropriates this knowledge in his preface to the poem, claiming that he has learned about "indigneous remedies" so thoroughlly as to make his own "trials" of them.
-Moreover, by arguing that such knowledge and abilities should be "universally known," Grainger further distributes this knowledge outside of indigenous communities, positioning his own text as the new source of such information.
+Moreover, by arguing that such knowledge and abilities should be "universally known," Grainger further distributes this knowledge outside of indigenous communities, positioning his own text as the source of such information.

-Despite such attempts to limit the bounds and influence of indigenous knowledge, by collating such mentions here, we hope to allow the reader to recognize, explore, and meditate upon indigenous, rather than colonial, authority.
-How does Grainger characterize the relationship between indigenous and colonial persons, and what exactly does he credit Amerindians with teaching him and other colonists?
-How does referring to indigenous peoples as "Indians" rather than "Caribs" or "Kalinago" impact his readers' perception of such nations?
-What do you make of Grainger's inclusion of indigenous words like "Liamuiga" and "suirsaak"?
-What effect his frequent use of the passive voice in his description of these plants' uses have on our recognition of their origins and applications?
-What could it mean that Grainger includes this allusions primarily in Book I but turns to "Indian gardens" just before the close of the poem?
+Despite Grainger's attempts to take possession of indigenous knowledge, we hope to allow the reader to recognize, explore, and meditate upon indigenous, rather than colonial, authority by collating Grainger's mentions of indigenous peoples and the information he gained from them.
+Questions to consider include, How does Grainger characterize the relationship between indigenous and colonial persons, and what exactly does he credit Amerindians with teaching him and other colonists?
+How does referring to indigenous peoples as "Indians" rather than "Caribs," "Kalinago," or "Arawak" impact his readers' perception of such nations?
+Why does Grainger include indigenous words like "Liamuiga" and "suirsaak"?
+What effect does his frequent use of the passive voice have on our recognition of the origins and applications of plant knowledge?
+Why does Grainger turn to "Indian gardens" in Book IV, just before the close of the poem?

 ---

 [vii]({{site.baseurl}}/images/p0013.jpg)

 IN a West-India georgic,[^fviin2] the mention of many indigenous remedies, as well as diseases, was unavoidable.
 The truth is, I have rather courted opportunities of this nature, than avoided them.
-Medicines of such amazing efficacy, as I have had occasion to make trials of in these islands, deserve to be universally known.[^fviin3] And wherever, in the following poem, I recommend any such, I beg leave to be understood as a physician, and not as a poet.[^fviin4]
+Medicines of such amazing efficacy, as I have had occasion to make trials of in these islands, deserve to be universally known.[^fviin3] And wherever, in the following poem, I recommend any such, I beg leave to be understood as a physician, and not as a poet....[^fviin4]

 [^fviin2]: A term of Grainger's invention.
 Building on his opening claim that the Caribbean would transform the face of poetry, Grainger simultaneously leans on a traditional mode (the georgic) and imagines a new form for it (West-India).
 It is worth considering what specifically about this poem makes it West Indian or Caribbean.